Reliable Off-Policy Learning for Dosage Combinations: Discussion

 \textbf{Broader impact:} Our method can have a significant impact in the field of medicine, where reliable dosing recommendations are crucial for effective treatment.
-Our approach addresses the limitations of previous methods in terms of reliability and can improve decision support for clinicians.
-The reliability of dosage recommendations is particularly important in medicine, as incorrect dosing can have serious consequences for patients, such as adverse effects or treatment failure.
-By addressing this gap, our approach provides a valuable tool for decision support in medicine, empowering healthcare professionals to make safe decisions.
+Our approach addresses the limitations of previous methods in terms of reliability and estimating joint effects of dosage combinations, and, hence, can improve decision support for clinicians.
+The reliability of dosage recommendations is particularly important, as incorrect dosing can have serious consequences for patients, such as adverse effects or treatment failure.
+By addressing this gap, our approach provides a valuable tool for decision support in medicine, empowering healthcare professionals to make more personalized and safe treatment recommendations.